InfiniteCuriosity/Ethical_use_of_AI/README.md

 <a href = "https://www.forbes.com/sites/shannonmckeen/2026/05/18/ai-is-creating-a-dangerous-illusion-of-competence">AI Is Creating A Dangerous Illusion Of Competence</a>

 4. Ghostwriting and/or spamming
 There is nothing wrong with doing a search to learn more.
-But it's a non-negotiable that you mention when you use other people's work, including AI.
+But it's a non-negotiable that you mention other people's work if you use it.

 5. Blatant AI plagiarism in the job search process: a YouTube video:
 <a href = "https://www.youtube.com/watch?v=A4Z2S1idVWc">The use of AI plagiarism in the job search process</a>